mwlon/pcodec/pco_cli/README.md

 ## Setup

-You can compress, decompress, and inspect .pco files using our simple CLI.
+You can compress, decompress, and inspect standalone .pco files using our simple CLI.
 Follow this setup:

 1. Install Rust: https://www.rust-lang.org/tools/install